 Simply right-click on the system tray icon and choose “Edit this Script” to modify the list of disabled keys.
 Add more keys or make them functional again by deleting lines.
 To make changes effective, right-click on the system tray icon and choose “Reload this Script” after making changes and saving them.

 Step 6: Run the Script Automatically on the Startup

 You must double-click the script file once again when you restart your computer the following time.
 Simply move or copy the script file to the Windows Startup folder to have this happen automatically.
 In the first place, open an Explorer window and go to the folder where the script file is located.
 Press Win+R again to bring up the Run dialog box.
 Enter “%AppData%” and then hit “OK.”
 Go to the Microsoft Windows Startup folder under Programs.
 Copy the script file from the previous Explorer window, then paste it into the Startup folder.

 Right-click the system tray icon and choose to Suspend Hot Keys or just Exit the software to reactivate all the keys.

 Normally Annoying keys

-Sometimes, manufacturers tend to design their keyboards differently.
-Especially during the early 2000s with the odd placements of hibernation and power keys placed closely to the page navigation keys, or how some Lenovo keyboards and their oversized Delete keys are in the same area.
-Sometimes the Fn keys are placed where the left Ctrl should be.
-Or a power button right on top where the Esc key is.
-There are so many odd keyboard designs nowadays that knowing how to disable a keyboard key is mandatory.
-Here are some common annoying keys and their reference names to save you the trouble of looking up.
+Manufacturers occasionally like to design their keyboards differently.
+Particularly in the early 2000s, when the strange placements of the hibernate and power keys next to the page navigation keys or the location of the huge Delete keys on some Lenovo keyboards were peculiar.
+Sometimes the left Ctrl should be where the Fn keys should be.
+Or a power button directly above the Esc key on the top.
+Nowadays, there are so many unusual keyboard layouts that understanding how to deactivate a keyboard key is essential.
+Here are some frequently irritating keys together with their reference names so you can avoid having to look them up.